A foundation for deductive mathematics: Logical domains, and quantification

 \subsection{Logical domains}

-A generator \(\inin A\) is a \textbf{logical domain}, or simply ``domain'', if there is a binary function of two variables that detects equality.
-Explicitly, there is \(\isq\colon A\times A\) such that \((a\isq b)\Rightarrow (a\isa b)\).
-We reserve the notation `\(\isq\)' for this use, i.e.~for equality-detecting pairings on domains.
+A generator \(\inin A\) is a \textbf{logical domain}, or simply ``domain'', if there is a 2-valued function of two variables that detects `sameness'.
+Explicitly, there is \(=\colon A\times A\to \yn\) such that \((a= b)\impp (a== b)\).
+The notation `\(=\)' is reserved for this use, i.e.~for equality-detecting pairings on domains.

 Logical domain are first approximations to traditional sets, so we use traditional terms.
 Objects in a domain are referred to as \emph{elements}, and we use \(a\in D\) instead of \(a\inin D\).